-Byodo-in Temple: the Temple on Your ¥10 Coin
+Byodo-in : the Temple as Seen on Your ¥10 Coin

-Take a look at the back of your 10 yen coin.
+Take a look at the back of a 10 yen coin.

 Some of you may recognise the temple drawn on the back of 10 yen coins.